-COLLECTIVE BARGAINING AGREEMENT FOR PBLC (CIVILIANS) KANE COUNTY 12/13 THROUGH 11/17
+COLLECTIVE BARGAINING AGREEMENT FOR PBLC (CIVILIANS) KANE COUNTY 12/17 THROUGH 11/21

+Each of the following divisions, Records, Warrants and Civil, will be allowed to have one civilian employee off at a time.
+In addition, one additional civilian employee from the collective pool of employees of the Records, Warrants and Civil Divisions may be off, for a total of 4 employees off for all three divisions.
 However, no more than (2) employees in any one of these divisions may be off on the same day.
 This paragraph shall not apply to County scheduled holidays where all employees in these assignments are off work.